 On 29 May 2019, the Malta Parliament approved the 3rd reading of a Bill to amend the Competition Act (Chapter 379 of the Laws of Malta) and various other laws.
 This was passed as law on 31 May 2019, as Act XVI of 2019, with the assent of the President of Malta.
-The law is not yet in force, but should be in the coming days once the Minister for Justice, Culture and Local Government, publishes a notice in the Government Gazette.
+The law is now in force as of 29 July 2019 following the publication of the requisite notice in the Government Gazette by the Minister for Justice, Culture and Local Government.

 These long-awaited amendments will finally address the chilling effect on public enforcement of competition law in Malta caused by two constitutional law cases in the past few years.

 Under the amended Competition Act, the Malta national competition authority, i.e. the Office for Competition (OC), will no longer be able to issue infringement decisions imposing fines.
 Rather, if after an investigation, the OC considers that a breach of competition law has taken place, the OC will have to file a lawsuit before the Civil Courts (Commercial Section) to obtain a judgment confirming its finding.